 Japanese products that are popular in recent years are “tableware” such as plates.

 “Japanese tableware” has become popular in the German market in the last 1-2 years.
-Established in 2010, TOKYO DESIGN STUDIO is a manufacturer from Amsterdam, the Netherlands, which has produced many high-quality tableware inspired by Japanese art and pottery, and is widely deployed in Europe.
+Established in 2010, TOKYO DESIGN STUDIO is a manufacturer from Amsterdam, the Netherlands, which has produced much high-quality tableware inspired by Japanese art and pottery and is widely deployed in Europe.
 Nowadays, there are many cheap similar products, and the aim is middle to high stores with customers who can understand the difference in quality.
+Knowing the German lifestyle miscellaneous goods market” Market characteristics and points for market development